 Lumina® offers a wide variety of plugins which allow the user to customize their desktop experience.
 Plugins are divided between context menu, desktop, and floating panel plugins.

-This is the primary menu for configuring desktop plugins, seen in Figure 3.2.1.
-Click the green plus to open a Select Plugin window.
+This is the primary menu for configuring desktop plugins, seen in Figure 4.2.1.
+Click the plus to open a Select Plugin window.
 The user can choose between the available plugins by opening the drop-down menu and clicking the desired plugin.
-Once a plugin has been selected, it will appear in the Embedded Utilities window.
+Once a plugin is chosen, it appears in the Embedded Utilities window.

 The Display Desktop Folder Contents option is used to